connervieira/Optic/DOCUMENTATION.md

 ### Normal Storage Management Page

 The normal storage management page allows you to manage unsaved dashcam video segments recorded by Predator.
-This page can be reached from the main interface by clicking the "Stoage" button in the top right.
+This page can be reached from the main interface by clicking the "Storage" button in the top right.

 ### Saved Storage Management Page

 The saved storage management page allows you to manage video segments recorded by Predator that have been saved.
-This page can be reached from the main interface by clicking the "Stoage" button in the top right, then the "Saved" in the top right.
+This page can be reached from the main interface by clicking the "Storage" button in the top right, then the "Saved" in the top right.

 ## Audio